Most Popular Tetra Fish Types to Aquarists

 A dark band along the midline of the body

-Male ones possess more brightly colors
+Male ones possess more bright colors

-Phylum Chordata
+Phylum Chordata Class Actinopterygii

-Moenkhausia pittieri
+Genus Moenkhausia Species Moenkhausia pittieri

-5. Emperor tetra
+5. Emperor Tetra

-Long and slim body shape
+Brief description Long and slim body shape

 A black line placed within a blue strip from eyes to tail